 - Eliminate barriers to enroll dual-eligible patients (Medicare beneficiaries who are also eligible for Medicaid) in managed care.

 - Reduce excess cost growth in Medicaid by 1 percentage point per year.

-- Impose an excise tax on sugar- and high fructose corn syrup–sweetened beverages.
+- Impose an excise tax on beverages sweetened with sugar and high-fructose corn syrup.

 - Reform the sustainable growth rate mechanism for physician payments.

-To enforce the proposed reforms, the task force recommended that changes to the budget-making system be enforced to increase accountability.
-Examples of reforms included statutory spending caps, a pay-as-you-go requirement to prevent a worsening of the fiscal situation, and a Fiscal Accountability Commission to meet every five years to evaluate program growth and other budget issues.
+To enforce the proposed reforms, the task force recommended that changes to the budget system be imposed to increase accountability.
+Examples of reforms included statutory spending caps, a pay-as-you-go requirement to prevent the fiscal situation from getting worse, and a fiscal accountability commission that would meet every five years to evaluate program growth and other budget issues.

 Domenici, Pete, and Alice Rivlin.
 2010.
 “Restoring America’s Future.”
 Washington, DC: Bipartisan Policy Center.

 Domenici, Pete, and Alice Rivlin.
 2011.
 “An Overview of the Domenici-Rivlin Budget Plan.”
-Testimony to the Joint Select Committee on Deficit Reduction, November 1.
+Testimony to the Joint Select Committee on Deficit Reduction, Washington, DC, November 1.